Each year, the government provides over $12 billion in tax incentives to thousands of businesses all over the nation.

 Combine these records with the fruits of your labor, and you’ll have the foundation of a proper R&D claim.

-How Could Your Company Benefit From The R&D Tax Credit?
+How Could Your Company Benefit From the R&D Tax Credit?

-The R&D tax credit slashes a company’s tax liability.
+The startup R&D tax credit slashes a company’s tax liability.
 That means more money in your business wallet.
 Plus, there are no limits on expenses and credits claimed each year.

 If you can’t spend all your credits, don’t fret.
 Your credits can carry forward twenty years- just be sure to check with your state.